dekstroza/mongonaut/Readme.md

 ## Description

 Micronaut and Graal example service using mongodb as the datastore.
-Compiles to native image.
+Compiles to native image, supports both statically or dynamically linked native image.
 Helm chart provided will deploy the built code together with prometheus, grafana, and jaeger demonstrating telemetry gathering out of the box, together with jaeger tracing and openapi.
 Grafana is preloaded with demo dashboard as an example.

 ## Requirements